mathgeotop/mathgeotop.github.io/_pages/about.md

 *Solving inverse acoustic obstacle scattering problem from phaseless far-field measurement using deep neural network surrogates.*
 Inverse Problems **41** (2025), no. 9, 095011.

-## Preprints

 <a href="https://arxiv.org/abs/2601.17805" style="color: #2E86C1; text-decoration: none; font-weight: bold; margin-right: 5px;">[2]</a> **Yuxin Fan**, Bangti Jin.
-*On the contraction rate of the posterior distribution for nonlinear PDE parameter identification.*
+*On the consistency of the posterior distribution for nonlinear PDE parameter identification.*
-arXiv:2601.17805, 2026.
+Accepted for publication in *SIAM/ASA Journal on Uncertainty Quantification*.

 ---